GarySimons/girlsrun/README.md

 <strong>Plan</strong>
 * I want users to register so I can **obtain their data.** There has to be a reason for the user to **want to register and log in** to the website.
 One of the big draws is that the user is able to create and account, which will allow them to store their details and also track their previous orders.

-- <strong>Implementation</strong>
+<strong>Implementation</strong>
 * I created a user profile model and app to store the user's details.
-Using **Code Insitute's** course material I made the register, login and sign in functions.
+Using **Code Institute's** course material I made the register, login and sign in functions.
 I also created the **order history page** to allow them to see past purchases.

 <strong>Testing</strong>
 * To test that the user profile was working, I went to the register page and filled in my details.
-I then follow the instructions and logged into the webite.
+I then follow the instructions and logged into the website.
 I then **purchased an item** from the shopping page and filled in my details.
 It then **saved** my details and I was able to review the **order history.**

 <strong>Results</strong>
 * I was able to register and log into my account.
 I could save my details and review my order history.